Vivremotion/Neckspert/README.md

   - Minor 7th
   - Major 7th
   - Major 7th flat 5
-  - AddX chords
+  - AddX chords, ...
 - From beginner basics to Ted Greene would be impressed level!

 ## 🔮 Future Roadmap
-- Scale practice
+- Scales/modes practice in regards of chords progressions
-- Improvisation tools
 - Enhanced UI
-- Advanced gamification features
+- Real gamification features

 ## 🤘 Get Involved
 - Feedback welcome

 _Crafted by a musician, for musicians <3_
-P.S.
-Ted Greene, if you're somehow watching, this one's for you! 🎸👻